busolbuse/Model-recognizing-numbers-in-the-hand-sign-with-YOLOv4/README.md

 # Labeling of the dataset

-The labeling of the dataset was done with the ROBOFLOW site.
+The labeling of the dataset was done with the "https://roboflow.com/" site.
 First of all, the received dataset was divided into folders by classifying them according to numbers.
 Then the folders were labeled one by one as 6 classes.
-Labeling was done with "https://roboflow.com/"
+The cfg file was also edited accordingly.The model was successfully trained after these procedures.

 ![labeling](https://github.com/busolbuse/Model-recognizing-numbers-in-the-hand-sign-with-YOLOv4/blob/main/image-grid.png)

 # Here is the training process in Google Colab
+You can access the Google Colab code of the Model Training here: "https://colab.research.google.com/drive/1WZUsela94U6TCqd-e2XcUdltcIp5Err5?ouid=100280463691588925641"

 ![training](https://github.com/busolbuse/Model-recognizing-numbers-in-the-hand-sign-with-YOLOv4/blob/main/Ekran%20Al%C4%B1nt%C4%B1s%C4%B14.PNG)

 # Start phase

 After the labeling process, I trained the model on Google Colab and then I wrote a Python code to detect and write down the significant numbers from the hand gestures made to the camera.
+Python code coded on Jupyter Notebook.

 ![start](https://github.com/busolbuse/Model-recognizing-numbers-in-the-hand-sign-with-YOLOv4/blob/main/test2.jpeg)